Privacy Policy

 | Let's Encrypt (letsencrypt.org) | TLS certificate issuance via the ACME protocol | FQDN, ACME account public key.
 Certificates are provisioned approximately every 76 days.
 Private keys are never shared. |

-We do not sell, rent, or trade your personal data to any third party.
-Data is shared with the providers above only to the extent necessary to deliver the Services.
+We do not sell your personal data for monetary consideration.
+When you consent to marketing cookies, personal information (such as pseudonymous identifiers and browsing activity) is shared with Meta for cross-context behavioral advertising purposes.
+Under the California Privacy Rights Act (CPRA), this disclosure constitutes "sharing" of personal information.
+You may opt out of this sharing at any time — see Section 10 for details.
+Data is shared with the providers above only to the extent necessary to deliver the Services or, in the case of advertising providers, only with your prior consent.
 Each provider processes data in accordance with its own privacy policy and applicable data protection laws.

 7. International Data Transfers

 UMELLE EOOD is established in Bulgaria, a member state of the European Union.
-The license server is currently hosted in Bulgaria.
+UMELLE does not transfer this core service data outside the EEA.
+The license server is currently hosted in Bulgaria within the European Economic Area (EEA).
 Your data may be processed by our third-party service providers in jurisdictions outside the European Economic Area (EEA) and the United Kingdom, including the United States.

 Where personal data is transferred outside the EEA or the UK, we ensure that appropriate safeguards are in place, including: